 INCCA is one of Bevrijde Wereld’s partner organizations in Bolivia and the yoghurt factory was one of their successful projects.
 Soon after the start of the yoghurt factory, the women were given the opportunity to sell yoghurt to schools in Tiraque (near Cochabamba), where it would be part of the school breakfast, which meant a weekly production of 14,000 bags with 100 mls of yoghurt.
 How did they manage?

 During Coen’s photography assignment for Bevrijde Wereld, a Belgian NGO that supports agricultural projects with a focus on food safety, we visited various rural communities in Bolivia.
 In the village of Kolga Koya each household received six fruit trees and was instructed on how to plant and maintain them.

 Planting trees?
 You dig a hole, put in the tree, close the hole and water the tree, right?
 Or is it not that simple?
 Continue reading

-Calle Sagárnaga, also known as Calle de las Brujas (Witches’ Market) is the commercial centre of La Paz’ indigenous handicraft of miniatures and thus an important part of the Alasitas Festival.
-It is also is the heart of the city’s tourist center with thousands of tourists strolling down the alleys in search of souvenirs and admiring the local curiosities of miniatures and other products that bring good fortune.
+Calle Sagárnaga, also known as Calle de las Brujas (Witches’ Market) is the commercial center of La Paz’ indigenous handicraft of miniatures and thus an important part of the Alasitas Festival.
+It lies in the heart of the city’s tourist center with thousands of tourists strolling down the alleys in search of souvenirs and admiring the local curiosities of miniatures and other products that bring good fortune.